GGisOnline/CaptureTheFlag/README.md

     • PlayerManager.oz : File to make the selection of player easier

-    • Players : - Player0001Random.oz : Player with a random behaviour
+    • Players : - Player017Random.oz : Player with a random behaviour
-                - Player001Smarter.oz : Player with a smart behaviour
+                - Player017Smarter.oz : Player with a smart behaviour

     • Papers : - CaptureTheFlag.pdf : Instruction for the project
                - RapportCTF.pdf : Final rapport of the project

-## Instructions

-    TODO